alec-loftus/Peptide_Folding_Classifier/README.md

 3. In order to run analysis, the following is an example of how to run a model and store its results:

-usage: **nohup svm.py [-h] -i INPUT [-c CROSSFOLDS] -j JSON -o OUTPUT -r RESULTS [-n NUMPROCESSORS] -m MATRIX &> logFiles/nohupSVM.out &**
+  a. usage: **nohup svm.py [-h] -i INPUT [-c CROSSFOLDS] -j JSON -o OUTPUT -r   RESULTS [-n NUMPROCESSORS] -m MATRIX &> logFiles/nohupSVM.out &**

-run SVM script

-- options:
+  b. options:
     - -i INPUT, --input INPUT
                           input folder path for data (this is the splitData folder)
     - -c CROSSFOLDS, --crossfolds CROSSFOLDS number of crossfolds (crossfold validation number of random splits for training across entire dataset)
     - -j JSON, --json JSON
                           json file with parameters for grid search cv (these are in the params folder and depend per model as hyperparameters differ; will test all comibinations)
     - -o OUTPUT, --output OUTPUT
                           output pickle file path (store model object for future use and analysis)
     - -r RESULTS, --results RESULTS path to results csv (this will store f1 score and basic model information)
     - -n NUMPROCESSORS, --numProcessors NUMPROCESSORS number of processers (this is how many processers to use; recommend more because takes long time)
     - -m MATRIX, --matrix MATRIX
                           confusion matrix path (stores confusion matrix for basic evaluation)

 results stored in results folder and model object in models folder